barvian/thesis/_sections/background.md

 > Grand Central Dispatch (GCD) comprises language features, runtime libraries, and system enhancements that provide systemic, comprehensive improvements to the support for concurrent code execution on multicore hardware in iOS and OS X.

 All calls to asynchronous GCD methods in this thesis’ application will come from this library.

+### Related Applications

+There are several iOS applications that already address anxiety or at least offer some of the same treatment strategies as this thesis’ application.
+A quick search of the App Store for “anxiety” returns 852 results; a small, diverse sample of these will be discussed briefly below along with their respective strengths and weaknesses.

+#### Self-help for Anxiety Management (SAM)

+This [free application](https://appsto.re/us/ljHVN.i) from the University of the West of England offers much of the same functionality as this thesis’ application.
+Its default screen, shown below in Figure 3.1, highlights this fact: among the options listed are techniques for relieving anxiety symptoms immediately, a self-monitoring tool that allows users to log their level of anxiety at any time (with an accompanying tracker that shows a graph of these logs), and a “social cloud” that allows users to post comments about their anxiety and reply to other users’ concerns.

+{% include f.html src='/img/sam-home.png' caption='SAM’s home screen' %}

+SAM clearly hopes to offer a comprehensive treatment program for anxiety patients, and for the most part, it likely succeeds.
+The relaxation techniques are robust and easy to follow, and all of the application’s features work as advertised.
+The app has also received numerous positive reviews on the App Store, which is excellent considering its noble intentions.
+That being said, one improvement that may help the application better service its users is an improved flow.
+The grid of options seen in Figure 2.1, for example, is certainly useful, but doesn’t seem to guide users through the anxiety recovery process.
+Of course, users can tap the first button, “Working with SAM”, to get more information, but it’d be more helpful to incorporate the recovery process into the interface design itself without hiding it behind a button.
+The grid also makes all the options look equally as important, even though some, like “Help for Anxiety NOW”, may be far more relevant if the user is currently experiencing an anxious episode (which would be a reasonable explanation for launching SAM in the first place).
+Overall, though, SAM likely gets more right than wrong, and it’s encouraging to see another anxiety application having a positive impact on user’s lives.

+#### Calm

+This [free application](https://appsto.re/us/QZpfI.i) by Calm.com, Inc. focuses exclusively on meditation and relaxation techniques.
+According to the application description5, it includes: 7 guided meditation sessions, 10 “immersive nature scenes”, 16 relaxing music tracks, and 50 additional, purchasable guided meditations.
+Its user interface, shown in Figure 2.2, revolves around a user-customizable looping scene, which defaults to a video of rain on leaves.

+{% include f.html src='/img/calm-home.png' caption='Calm\'s home screen' %}

+Like SAM, however, Calm’s main screen might benefit from an improved visual hierarchy.
+The “Programs” button, which launches a full list of available meditation programs, certainly seems to be the most important tool available on this screen, though it’s given equal visual importance as the “Scenes” button which simply changes the background of the application.
+Calm’s meditation programs, on the other hand, are well-structured and provide clear starting points for relieving anxiety-related symptoms; the “7 Days of Calm” program shown in Figure 2.4 is exemplary.

+{% include f.html src='/img/calm-program.png' caption='Calm\'s "7 Days of Calm" program' %}

+Unfortunately, Calm also lacks any positive psychology/relapse prevention tools, though it doesn’t claim to target GAD patients in particular, so this choice may have been intentional.
+In any case, the application’s limited scope and focused design is commendable and fully deserving of the many positive reviews it’s received on the App Store.